-During AR 7 reporting period, all parking projects were in compliance with GUP Condition H. For more information, see Section II, Table 4 and Appendix B, Appendix C-3, Map C-3 and Figure 5.
+During AR 8 reporting period, all parking projects were in compliance with GUP Condition H. For more information, see Section II, Table 4 and Appendix B, Appendix C-3, Map C-3 and Figure 5.
+As indicated in this Annual Report, several parking projects were implemented.
+The cumulative change in the parking inventory remains significantly under the cap set for the 2000 GUP, which allowed a total increase campus-wide of 2,300 spaces.

-GUP Condition 1: Parks and Recreation Facilities
+GUP Condition I: Parks and Recreation Facilities